smart-edge-open/specs/doc/openness_howto.md

   - Cores: 2
   - Memory: 100
   - Source: https://controller_hostname/image_file_name
-- Controllers hostname (or hostname of any other machine serving as HTTPS server) can be found by running 'hostname -f' from terminal of that machine.
+- Controllers hostname (or hostname of any other machine serving as HTTPS server) can be found by running ```hostname -f``` from terminal of that machine.
 - Then memory unit used is MB.
 A sample path to image could be https://controller_hostname/sample_docker_app.tar.gz
-- The hostname of the controller or server serving HTTPS can be checked by running: "hostname -f" command from servers terminal.
+- The hostname of the controller or server serving HTTPS can be checked by running: ```hostname -f``` command from servers terminal.
 - Click 'UPLOAD APPLICATION'

 ![Creating Application 2](howto-images/CreatingApplication2.png)